Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization

-where $S$ is the number of cross-attention blocks and $A^{(i)}_{n,m}$ represents the entry at $(n,m)$ in the attention map. $\lambda$ is a hyperparameter that determines how much to amplify the importance of the most relevant pairs of image and text features.
-Given the mean opinion score of the image $x$ as MOS, the cost function is
+We estimate the image quality by applying a log-sum-exponential (LSE) pooling of the attention map at every scale leveraging upon its robustness benefits \cite{dsd}.
+The predicted quality of $x$ at cross-attention block $p$ is given as

-where both the key and value projection matrices of $\epsilon_\theta$ and the prompt embedding layer of $\tau_\theta$ are jointly optimized.
+where $A^{(p)}_{n,m}$ is the attention score at location $(n,m)$. $\lambda$ is a temperature co-efficient used to amplify the similarity measure between the image and text features.
+The overall quality of image $x$ is estimated as